rubberduck-vba/Rubberduck/README.md

     End Sub

 The number at the end of the generated method name depends on the number of test methods in the test module.

+###Task List

+The task list searches through the active project for special comments and list them, along with the module name and line number.
+Double clicking on any item in the task list will show display the code module and set the selection to the line of the comment.

+Currently, only three of these special comments are supported.
+They must be spelled in your code exactly as below in order to be picked up by the task list, but the search is **not** case sensitive.

+	'BUG:
+	'TODO:
+	'NOTE: